 &lt;sup>21 There may be concern that if the Town were to evaluate the floodplain and learn that it is larger than shown on the FEMA map it could eliminate the last remaining suitable site for the public safety complex.
 The FMPC believes the Town would be "better safe, than sorry."
 There has been some confusion about the role that floodplains play in public safety siting.
-The Committee understands that there is an executive order that precludes federal funding to any aspect of a critical facility in a floodplain.
+There is an executive order that precludes federal funding to any aspect of a critical facility in a floodplain.
 This includes federal grants the Town routinely uses to pay for things like radios, or re-breathing equipment, not just construction of the public safety facility itself.
-However, a Town can site a public safety complex in a floodplain, if appropriate mitigation techniques are employed such as flood proofing the building.
-Mitigation techniques however cost money and they can compromise the efficiency of emergency response.
+However, a Town can site a public safety complex in a floodplain, if appropriate mitigation techniques however cost money and they can compromise the efficiency of emergency response.